 Day Three at The Club at Big Bear Village

 Today I was moving early again, but not at 6 AM.
 I did not process that part of the reason for my early rise was the time change.
-For me their 6 AM was my 9 AM so that was why I was up and hitting the ground moving every day.
+For me, 6 AM was my 9 AM so that was why I was up and hitting the ground moving every day.
 This meant sleeping in until even 7 AM California time was like being old cold until 10 AM back home.
-I do that from time to time because I often and working on digital projects like websites through the nights meeting deadlines at times.
+I do that from time to time because I often and working on digital projects like websites through the night meeting deadlines at times.
 But on a vacation, you have limited time to see and do so much so getting an early start each day was actually a great idea.

 Having grown up on the water, I feel at times like a fish.
 I feel happiest in and around water and always have.
 More than half of my life has been lived on the water.
 From the rivers, I grew up on, to the retirement home of my grandparents, and even my first apartment on a lake.
 Much of my time on Earth has been spent with water at its heart.